gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 Following the ripples further, I've since asked: who are _all_ the individuals in the Gospels, and how do they relate to Christ?
 For surely Christ is the center of the Gospels, as He is the center of the whole cosmos, and of our own lives.
-I want to see this more clearly, so I made a drawing of all the individuals in the Gospels, arranged hierarchically.
+I wanted to see this more clearly, so I made a drawing of all the individuals in the Gospels, arranged hierarchically.

 The occasion was the invitation of a friend to add a page to a notebook of poems, artwork, recipes, reminiscences, and so forth.
-I drew this in my first year after chrismation, on December 13, 2022.
-I offer it here not with any sense of finality, but rather as a starting point, a suggestion to others more knowledgeable than I in the Scriptures and the Church's cosmology, or more skilled in art (the bar is low, friends).
+It was in my first year after chrismation, on December 13, 2022.
+I offer it here not with any sense of finality, but rather as a starting point, a suggestion to others more knowledgeable than I, or more skilled in art (the bar is low, friends).
 What is missing or misplaced?
 What future iconography might this inspire?

 ---